joachimhgg/makeblock-rover/docs/_build/html/_sources/communicationRpiMakeblock.rst.txt

 -----------

 * basic knowledge of Arduino
-* nasic knowledge of Linux command (cd, ls, use of tab key for auto-completion)
+* basic knowledge of Linux command (cd, ls, use of tab key for auto-completion)

 Set-up the communication
 ------------------------